Andrew Sabin Family Foundation Co-Executive Director of the Emmett Institute on Climate Change and the Environment

 UCLA Faculty Since 2008

-Cara Horowitz is the executive director of the Emmett Center on Climate Change and the Environment at UCLA School of Law.
-The Emmett Center was founded as the first law school center in the nation focused on climate law and policy.
+Cara Horowitz is the Co-Executive Director of the Emmett Institute on Climate Change and the Environment at UCLA School of Law.
+The Emmett Institute was founded as the first law school center in the nation focused on climate law and policy.
 Cara teaches at the law school and directs the work of the Emmett Center to advance innovative research, public policy debate, and legislative reform to address climate change and its effects.

 Cara’s areas of focus include California and federal climate policy and local sustainability.
 She has testified to the California legislature on climate policy and has been quoted in the Washington Post, the Daily Journal, the Los Angeles Times, and other media.
 She serves on the governing boards of local and national environmental organizations, including the Climate Law Institute, Climate Resolve, and the Green LA Coalition.